In addition to stockpiling emergency food, many preppers are seriously considering starting a seed bank.

 Survival Seed Kits

-You can easily make your own seed bank from individual packets of seeds that you choose yourself.
+You can easily make your own seed bank from individual packets of seeds you choose.
 However, a lot of people prefer the convenience of survival seed kits.

 There’s no need to worry about drying the seeds and sealing them in Mylar bags with moisture absorbers.